-Non-perturbative quantum theories of gravity with different values of $\gamma$ are not equivalent to each other, even though they could emerge the same classical theory.
+Nonperturbative quantum theories of gravity with different values of $\gamma$ are not equivalent to each other, even though they could emerge the same classical theory.
 It means that physical input is needed to fix this free parameter.
 The role of the Immirzi parameter played in quantum gravity itself has already been a research topic \cite{Rovelli:2006,Dittrich:2012rj,Zhang162}, which is still understudying.
-In this paper, the Immirzi parameter affects the BH entropy through the quantum hair term, instead of the term proportional to the horizon area as the earlier methods for calculating BH entropy in LQG did in 4-dimensional cases~\cite{Ashtekar:2000eq,FernandoBarbero:2009ai} and higher dimensional cases~\cite{Bodendorfer:2013sja,Wang:2014cga}.
+In this paper, the Immirzi parameter affects the BH entropy through the quantum hair term, instead of the term proportional to the horizon area as in the earlier methods for calculating BH entropy in LQG did in four-dimensional cases~\cite{Ashtekar:2000eq,FernandoBarbero:2009ai} and higher-dimensional cases~\cite{Bodendorfer:2013sja,Wang:2014cga}.
 The primary reason for this difference is the various state counting method used in the literature.
 Let us try to give a reasonable understanding of this new role.
 Since different quantum theories with different values of $\gamma$ should emerge the same classical theory, a naive perspective is that $\gamma$ should affect entropy as quantum correction so that it disappears in the classical limit.
-This is exactly the new role of $\gamma$ played in the entropy \eqref{entropy-q2}, which is first proposed in Ref.~\cite{Perez11} and extended to higher dimensional non-rotating IH in this article.
-In 4-dimensional spacetime, different choices of gauge groups of boundary states, i.e., SO($D\!+\!1$=4), U(1) and SU(2), determine the different values of Barbero-Immirzi parameter through the spin distributions \eqref{sJ}, \eqref{sk2} and the one in Ref.~\cite{Perez11}.
+This is exactly the new role of $\gamma$ played in the entropy \eqref{entropy-q2}, which is first proposed in Ref.~\cite{Perez11} and extended to higher-dimensional nonrotating IH in this article.
+In four-dimensional spacetime, different choices of gauge groups of boundary states, i.e., SO($D\!+\!1$=4), U(1) and SU(2), determine the different values of Barbero-Immirzi parameter through the spin distributions \eqref{sJ}, \eqref{sk2} and the one in Ref.~\cite{Perez11}.
 This means that different gauge groups lead to different spin distributions but give the same leading term of the number of microstates for a given horizon area.
-The differences among sub-leading terms in the cases of different gauge groups are worth further study.
+The differences among subleading terms in the cases of different gauge groups are worth further study.

-This article only concerns the equilibrium state of BH, we embed the BH into the Hartle-Hawking vacuum and keep its area and hence mass fixed.
-Therefore, black hole evaporation is not involved.
-LQG and its symmetric reduced models give discrete BH mass~\cite{Zhang:2020qxw,Zhang:2021wex,Zhang:2021xoa,Zhang2020a}.
-It offers a possibility of realizing Hawking radiation in the framework of LQG.
+This article only concerns the equilibrium state of BHs, we embed the BH into the Hartle-Hawking vacuum and keep its area and ,hence, mass fixed; therefore, black hole evaporation is not involved.
+LQG and its symmetric-reduced models give discrete BH mass~\cite{Zhang:2020qxw,Zhang:2021wex,Zhang:2021xoa,Zhang2020a}.
+It offers the possibility of realizing Hawking radiation in the framework of LQG.